enonic/starter-react4xp/README.md

 ## Future development

 **Being a first-release beta**, we will keep working on this intensely.
-For now there are a couple of known issues we are looking into.

-Feedback, suggestions, uncovered use cases, problems, or stories of ensuing hilarity are [very much welcome](https://github.com/enonic/starter-react4xp/issues)!
-It will hugely help us improve the React support in XP!
+For now there are a couple of [known issues](https://github.com/enonic/lib-react4xp/issues) we are looking into.
+Feedback, suggestions, uncovered use cases, problems, or stories of ensuing hilarity are **very welcome here** - it will hugely help us improve the React support in XP!

-### Issues and priority improvements
+### Some notes:
-  - SSR is cached on the first rendering, making subsequent server-side renderings of the same component very fast (even with different props).
-However, the server-side render engine initialization is pretty slow, on the scale of several seconds.
+  - The SSR engine caches the react components on the first rendering, making subsequent server-side renderings of the same component very fast - even with different props.
+However, initializing the rendering engine after restarting the server or redeploying the app, is pretty slow: on the scale of several seconds.
-  - Simplifying the NPM imports and the complex build setup in `build.gradle`.
-Should be wrapped in fewer components.
-  - Supporting XP layouts, not just parts and pages.